Thank you, Gov. Inslee, but it’s time to let others govern

-Gov. Jay Inslee should reconsider seeking a third term as governor after dropping his presidential bid last week.
+Gov. Jay Inslee should reconsider seeking a third term as governor after dropping his presidential bid.

 Washington voters deserve the opportunity to choose from a variety of new political candidates who have patiently waited in the wings for his decision.